-- caller service An alternate delivery service provided for a fee at all post offices to customers with large volumes of mail, to customers needing multiple separations, or to customers who need a post office box number address when no post office boxes are available.
-(Compare with firm holdout, general delivery, and post office box service.) - cancel To render a postage stamp (except a precanceled stamp) unusable, usually at the point of original entry into the mailstream.
+- caller service An optional delivery service provided for a fee at all post offices to customers with large volumes of mail, to customers needing multiple separations, or to customers who need a post office box number address when no post office boxes are available. - cancel To render a postage stamp (except a precanceled stamp) unusable, usually at the point of original entry into the mailstream.
 This is done by using a facer-canceler or a handstamp (for bulkie, fragile, or odd-shaped mail).
-(See also mail processing and revenue assurance.) - canceling machine A mail processing machine that cancels a postage stamp and places a postmark on a letter.
-(See also facer-canceler.) - cancellation A postmark that contains the post office name, state, ZIP Code, and month, day, and year that the mail matter was canceled.
-(See also hand-stamped cancellation.) - carrier An individual contractor or private company (airline, trucking company, railroad, etc.) that transports the mail from one postal facility to another.
-(See also contact point; compare with letter carrier.) - Carrier Alert A community service program in which a letter carrier attempts to detect possible illness or accident suffered by the customer (for example, elderly persons or persons with disabilities).
+(Also see mail processing and revenue assurance.) - canceling machine A mail processing machine that cancels a postage stamp and places a postmark on a letter.
+(Also see facer-canceler.) - cancellation A postmark that contains the post office name, state, ZIP Code, and month, day, and year that the mail matter was canceled.
+(Also see hand-stamped cancellation.) - carrier An individual contractor or private company (airline, trucking company, railroad, etc.) that transports the mail from one postal facility to another.
+(Also see contact point; compare with letter carrier.) - Carrier Alert A community service program in which a letter carrier attempts to detect possible illness or accident suffered by the customer (for example, elderly persons or persons with disabilities).
 When alerted by an accumulation of mail, the carrier reports the matter to local social service agencies for appropriate follow-up.
 This service is provided jointly with private agencies (that is, the National Association of Letter Carriers and the National Rural Letter Carriers' Association).